Selena Gomez: 2012–2014: Stars Dance and films

-Gomez began her Stars Dance Tour in August 2013.
-After playing shows in North America and Europe, Gomez canceled the Australian and Asian legs of the tour in December 2013, claiming that she would be taking a hiatus to spend time with her family.
-In January 2014, it was reported that Gomez had spent two weeks at Dawn at The Meadows, which is a treatment center in Wickenburg, Arizona that specializes in treating addiction and trauma in young people.
+Gomez embarked on her Stars Dance Tour in August 2013.
+After performing in North America and Europe, Gomez canceled the Australian and Asian legs of the tour in December 2013, claiming that she would be taking a hiatus to spend time with her family.
+In January 2014, it was reported that Gomez had spent two weeks at Dawn at The Meadows, which is a treatment center in Wickenburg, Arizona, that specializes in treating addiction and trauma in young people.
 Her representative stated that she had spent time there "voluntarily [...] but not for substance abuse".
 Gomez confirmed in 2015 that she had been diagnosed with lupus and that after canceling the tour she entered rehab to undergo chemotherapy.
 Gomez played Nina Pennington, an innocent straight-A student, in Behaving Badly (2014).
 The project, filmed prior to Gomez's stint in rehab, was released in August to a generally negative critical and commercial reception.
-The author of the original autobiographical novel disavowed the film.
-However, critics deemed Gomez's performance superior to the film; Stephen Dalton from The Hollywood Reporter wrote: "Gomez gives the one-dimensional Nina an emotional maturity that deserves a better movie than this".
+However, critics deemed Gomez's performance superior to the film.
 Gomez also had a supporting role in the drama Rudderless (2014), the directorial debut of William H. Macy.
 The independent film premiered at the 2014 Sundance Film Festival, and received a mixed reception from critics.
-Gomez recorded the song "Hold On" with Ben Kweller for the film's soundtrack.
 At the 2014 Teen Choice Awards, Gomez was honored with the Ultimate Choice Award for her "contributions to the entertainment world".